raspberrypilearning/sense-hat-cheerlights/en/step_4.md

 1. The starter code simply prints out the tweet contents.
 Press the **Run** button and get someone to tweet `#cheerlights red` – and you should see the word 'red' in the output.

-1. Modify the `on_success` method in the `MyStreamer` class to set the Sense HAT LEDs to the tweeted colour:
+1. Modify the `on_success` method in the `CheerlightsStreamer` class to set the Sense HAT LEDs to the tweeted colour:

     ```python
     def on_success(self, data):